Writing JSON

 4. Consider the File Structure Parameter

 If you have more than one feature type, you might want to consider changing the File Structure Parameter.
-The value of this parameter controls the structure of the GeoJSON file produced by the writer.
-This parameter can be accessed from the Navigator window, by double clicking on the GeoJSON writer destination.
+This parameter controls the structure of the GeoJSON file produced by the writer.
+This parameter can be accessed from the Navigator window by double-clicking on the GeoJSON writer destination.
 You can find the options explained in the GeoJSON Writer documentation.

 FileStructureParam.png